CyberCondor/Windows_Toolbox/README.md

-# WindowsHostEnumeration_Toolbox
+# Windows_Toolbox

 On Windows and don't know what's up with the hardware and software tied to it?<br>
-This repo holds a relatively small list of PowerShell commands for enumerating the host.
+This repo holds a relatively small list of PowerShell and CMD commands for enumerating the host.

 #
 ---